The History of Ohio, Kentucky and Indiana Haunts

 Barnum’s American Museum and 9 other buildings would burn to the ground on July 13th, 1865.
 The cost of damages was $1,000,000 which is $15,000,000 in today’s economy.
 The incredible aquarium, beautiful exotic animals, large lecture hall and creepy oddities would burn to a crisp.
 In 23 years, nearly 40,000,000 people paid to see the museum.
 P.T.
 Barnum would eventually create Barnum’s Traveling Museum in 1870.

 His museum would join forces with James Bailey and James Hutchinson in 1881.
 In 1888 it would become Ringling Brothers and Barnum & Bailey Circus.
-This three ring circus was a huge success and featured animals, acrobats, clowns, jugglers, freaks and more.
+This three ring circus was a huge success and it featured animals, acrobats, clowns, jugglers, freaks and more.
 It wasn’t much different from the circus people experience today.
-In May of 2017, The Greatest Show on Earth will close forever due to a decline in ticket sales and high operating costs.
+On May 21st, 2017, The Greatest Show on Earth closed forever due to a decline in ticket sales and high operating costs.
+Its final performance took place at the Nassau Veterans Memorial Coliseum in Uniondale, NY and it ended with the singing of Auld Lang Syn.
 Ringling Bros. and Barnum & Bailey Circus started as a traveling museum and will never be forgotten.

 In 1895, the Cages of Wild Wolves ride opened for business at Coney Island’s Sea Lion Park in Brooklyn, New York.
 This type of ride is known as an “Old Mill Ride”.
 Patrons would float on water as they sat in a boat that traveled through dark tunnels.
 Sometimes there were animatronics, scary figures and props.
 Some believe that the Cages of Wild Wolves was one of the first dark rides ever produced.
+Dark Rides are known as Ghost Trains in New Zealand, the United Kingdom and Austrailia.
 Sea Lion Park reopened as Lunar Park in 1903 and experienced 2 fires in 1944.
 1944 would be their final year.
 It’s hard to tell how many years Cages of Wild Wolves was open since many rides were given new names throughout the years.
 Currently the longest running Old Mill Ride can be seen at Kennywood Park in West Mifflin, Pennsylvania.
 It’s been operating since 1901 and it’s been remodeled as Garfield’s Nightmares.

 The 1890’s was a significant time in the history of film and horror.
 Movie cameras were invented and the majority of films were under a minute in length and they were all without sound.
 In 1896, the first horror film was released.
 It was called Le Manoir du diable (AKA The House of The Devil) or what’s commonly known as The Haunted Castle in America and The Devil’s Castle in Britain.
 This 3 minute and 16 second movie was ground breaking for its time and featured a large bat changing into the devil, a mischievous skeleton and white sheet ghosts.